mitchjindra413/JavaScript-Project-Unwrapped/README.md

 Acess your data in the familiar format

 ## Functionality and MVPS
-In Unwrapped, users will be able to:
+In Unwrapped, users can:
 - acess their own personal Spotify statistics
 - interact with personalised preview of top statistics
   - choose between weekly, yearly, or total

-In addition, this project will include:
+In addition, this project includes:
 - cohesive styling
 - AJAX usage to create SPA